Evertras/events-demo/client/README.md

 An outgame client sample.

 Why Angular?
 To give it a try and learn a foundation for understanding ngx-admin.
 Nothing about Angular is special here, it could be whatever you want.
+The structure of this part of the repo could almost certainly use improvements and reflects the author's inexperience with Angular, so take with a grain of salt!

 # Angular Boilerplate Readme Stuff